 The Pack Horse

 Named one of the UK’s top 50 gastropubs, The Pack Horse in Hayfield serves hearty food but with added finesse, helping it earn its place on the Michelin Guide affordable restaurants list.
 Technically in Derbyshire, this gem of a restaurant and pub is just a small leap over the border as you head towards the Peak District from Manchester.
-With a set menu of two courses for £44 and three courses for £52, it’s both a lovely treat and trip out.
+With a set menu of two courses for £44 and three courses for £52, it’s both a lovely treat and a trip out.

 What did the Michelin Guide say?